Workplace Discrimination Types You Should Know About

 Pursuing a Discrimination Claim in Court

 The DFEH or EEOC will try to resolve your discrimination charge without going to court.
 However, the administrative agency will give you the right to sue your employer if they cannot reach a voluntary settlement.
-That means bringing your case in court to claim compensatory and punitive damages.
+That means bringing your case to court to claim compensatory and punitive damages.

 Remember that you need to receive a Notice of Rights to Sue from the DFEH or EEOC before you can file a discrimination claim in court.
-And you need to file the case within 90 days after receiving the notice.
+And you need to file the case within 90 days of receiving the notice.

 You should then select to file in state or federal court.
-However, most lawyers file discrimination claims in state courts because the California state law is better than the federal law in some key areas.
+However, most lawyers file discrimination claims in state courts because California state law is better than federal law in some key areas.